Exit Point Survey Scotland

-Confor will be refreshing the Timber Exit Point data for Scotland on behalf of the Timber Transport Forum over the coming months.
+Confor is refreshing the Timber Exit Point data for Scotland on behalf of the Timber Transport Forum throughout 2020.

 This exercise provides the timber transport groups with an indication of how much timber is forecast to come onto the public road network from more than 2500 forest entrances across Scotland.

 The information is used by the regional timber transport groups at a strategic level to highlight where timber flows are expected in the coming years.
 This allows the council to identify roads that are likely to need improved and to make the case for allocation of funding from council budgets.
 It also highlights where there are gaps in the Agreed Routes Map.

 The Forum uses the information to evidence the ongoing demand for Scottish Government funding to the Strategic Timber Transport Scheme.
 Over the last 15 years the scheme has allocated nearly £40m of grant support, to projects worth twice that amount.
 The funding aims to reduce the impact of timber transport primarily through infrastructure improvement.

 The data collection exercise relies on voluntary submissions from the industry.
 Five years ago we reckon we received data for 74% of the forest area.
 The target this time is 85%.
 Do please engage with the survey and respond as promptly as you can.